abdelh17/MedicalPrivacy/README.md

-# 🔐 SecureMed – Encrypted Medical Record System
+# 🔐 MedicalPrivacy – Encrypted Medical Record System

 SecureMed is a Flask-based web application designed to securely manage medical records.
 It uses **AES encryption** for medical data, **RSA** for key sharing, **digital signatures** for authenticity, and includes **access logging** for transparency.